Recovery Doctrine: chain-of-custody · verifiable on-chain trail · regulator-ready packets verification chain: Etherscan · SlowMist · CertiK

 Off-ramp map — where the funds left the chain:

-What we read in a Norden Finance Limited casefile:
+What we read in a InvestDayFX casefile:

 Open a free consultation